Azure/azure-sdk-for-c/sdk/samples/iot/README.md

 ## Github Codespaces

-You can use Github Codespaces to be up and running in less than two minutes!
+You can use Github Codespaces to be up and running quickly!
 Here are the steps to follow (assuming you already have an IoT Hub set up).

 1. Select the "Open with Codespaces" prompt on Github and then "New codespace".
     ![codespace](./docs/img/codespace.png)